Michael screams as I try to take the Mars bar from him.

 Emma grabs my hand.
 But I feel guilty.
 I should grab her hand, feel in control.

 The sun blazes, Yuma burns.
 I burn.
-We go with the bus.
+We go by bus.
 I deposit my children at their school.
 I wait for another bus to take me away from the school again – to work.
 I wait while I burn.

 And then I notice her: the dark-haired 40-something lady who was also waiting for the bus when I ran after Michael.
 She took the bus with us, sitting just a few seats behind … Why is she here – at the school stop?
 Why is she the only one here?